Iatrogenic ergotism. Apropos of a case. | Canada Hyperbarics Skip to main content

 Study Limitations

-As a case report supplemented by a literature review, this study lacks the statistical power and controlled design of a randomized clinical trial.
+As a case report supplemented by a literature review, this study lacks the statistical power and controlled design of a randomised clinical trial.

 Was this summary helpful?